eispalast/MixeryPiC/readme.md

 Future updates
 --------------

-Yeah, yeah I know: Putting functions in the header-files is kind of weird and not how it is supposed to be.
-But it works ;) I will change that in the future.
 There is a lot of refactoring needed.
 I also want to add some more features step by step and maybe some day I can control each and every parameter with this gadget.

 Next I want to add: